JimKing100/NFL-Live/README.md

 The data directory containing the final production data for the Dash app

-- players_full.csv
+- players_full1.csv - the final enhanced player list including bye week and injury week
-- predictions-week(1-17).csv
+- predictions-week(1-17).csv - the final RNN predictions

 ### metrics

 The metrics directory containing the final metrics data for the Dash app

-- ban_metrics.csv
+- ban_metrics.csv - the final percent correct stats for Average, ARIMA and RNN models
-- metrics.csv
+- metrics.csv - the final combined MAE stats for Average, ARIMA and RNN models

 ### tabs

 The tabs directory containing the code for the Dash tabs

-- evaluate.py
+- evaluate.py - the code for the Evaluate tab
-- explain.py
+- explain.py - the code for the Methodology tab
-- predict.py
+- predict.py - the code for the Trade tab

 ### main app

-- Procfile
+- Procfile - the Procfile for Heroku
-- app.py
+- app.py - initiates the Dash app
-- index.py
+- index.py - the main Dash code with the layout and callback
-- requirements.txt
+- requirements.txt - the environment file for Heroku

 [1]: <https://nfl-trade.herokuapp.com>